 There are a lot of things to think about as your student heads off to college.
 You’ve got financial aid and tuition payments to arrange, a dorm room to furnish, travel arrangements to make, forms to complete, and, of course, you’re trying to fit everything into the car!
-You think about, and sometimes worry about, lots of things as your student transitions to her new life.
+You think about, and sometimes worry about, lots of things as your student transitions to their new life.
 Your student’s health may or may not be high on that list.

-One thing that will help to ease both your mind, and perhaps that of your student as well, is to make sure that you have both completed all of the paperwork that will matter in the event that your student is sick or injured while away at school.
-There are several important documents that you will both need to be thinking about – and it’s never too late.
-If your student is already at school and you’ve missed some of these items, discuss them with her the next time that you talk.
+One thing that will help to ease your mind, and perhaps that of your student as well, is to make sure that you have both completed all of the paperwork that will matter in the event that your student is sick or injured while away at school.
+There are several important documents that you will both need to be thinking about — and it’s never too late.
+If your student is already at school and you’ve missed some of these items, discuss them with your student the next time that you talk.

 Each school may have different health form requirements, and each state may also have different requirements.
-If your student is attending school out-of-state, be sure to check with her college about what might be required in that state.
+If your student is attending school out-of-state, be sure to check with their college about what might be required in that state.

 - Medical history — most schools have a standard form which each student must complete with a medical history.
 This is going to be important for the health center to have if your student is sick.
 As with all other health information submitted, this information should be covered by HIPAA (Health Insurance Portability and Accountability Act) which is the same federal law which provides confidentiality of information with your own doctor.

 - Emergency contact information — the school will need to know who to contact in case of emergency.
 It is always a good idea to include several people in addition to parents in case you can’t be reached immediately.